-This year, the theme is ‘skills for life’, and looks at how apprenticeships can help individuals to develop the skills and knowledge required for a rewarding career, and businesses to develop a talented workforce that is equipped with future-ready skills.
+This year, the theme for National Apprenticeship Week is ‘skills for life’, and looks at how apprenticeships can help individuals to develop the skills and knowledge required for a rewarding career, and businesses to develop a talented workforce that is equipped with future-ready skills.

 What are apprenticeships, why are they important, and how do they work?

 Despite some encouraging figures*, the early years sector is facing a staffing shortage crisis and is in desperate need of more qualified staff, this means that more staff need professional training in childcare.
 According to a report commissioned by the Early Years Alliance, more than eight in 10 early years providers (84%) are finding it difficult to recruit staff.
 The report, Breaking Point: The impact of recruitment and retention challenges in the early years sector in England, also found that 49% of providers have had to limit the number of places at their setting or stop taking on new children as a result of the crisis.